trezzuri/erpnext-docs/docs/en/accounts/multi-currency-accounting.md

 ## 2. Exchange Rates

-When dealing with multiple currencies, ERPNext has the Currency Exchange page for managing exchange rates.
+When dealing with multiple currencies, SOMA has the Currency Exchange page for managing exchange rates.
 It allows you to save the exchange rate quotes you require.
 To know more, visit the [Currency Exchange](/docs/en/accounts/currency-exchange) page.

-For foreign currency transactions, ERPNext checks exchange rates from:
+For foreign currency transactions, SOMA checks exchange rates from:

 1. From the Currency Exchange for any matching record (if created by a User).
-2. If this fails, ERPNext will attempt to get the current market exchange rate from [Frankfurter](https://www.frankfurter.app).
+2. If this fails, SOMA will attempt to get the current market exchange rate from [Frankfurter](https://www.frankfurter.app).
-3. **NOTE**: Starting from ERPNext version 13.10.0, Frankfurter is replaced by a new service called [exchangerate.host](https://exchangerate.host).
+3. **NOTE**: Starting from SOMA version 13.10.0, Frankfurter is replaced by a new service called [exchangerate.host](https://exchangerate.host).
 4. If this still fails, then the exchange rate will have to be entered manually.